 - Stress test done on a treadmill to monitor the heart during physical activity.

 - Echocardiogram which makes pictures of the heart using sound waves.

 - Cardiac catheterization procedure to examine the heart internally.

 - Electrophysiology study to test the electrical impulses of the heart.

 A pacemaker is an electrical device that is surgically implanted in the body to regulate the rhythm of the heart.
-It is connected to the heart by small wires and delivers electrical impulses to the heart in order to stimulate heart beats.
+It is connected to the heart by small wires and delivers electrical impulses to the heart in order to stimulate heartbeats.
 Many pacemakers work only when they are needed.
 These are called demand pacemakers and they are programmed to respond to certain rhythms of the heart.
-They may send an impulse when the heart rate drops below a certain threshold or when the beats becomes irregular.
+They may send an impulse when the heart rate drops below a certain threshold or when the beats become irregular.

-Pacemaker surgery is generally noninvasive.
+Pacemaker surgery is generally non-invasive.
 A pacemaker may be placed temporarily or for long-term heartbeat control.
 Recovery after pacemaker surgery will likely include changes to medication and require a patient to have a pacemaker ID Card.
 This card will inform emergency response workers that an individual has a pacemaker.
 This information is necessary for performing any life-saving measures in case of an emergency.
 This ID card may also be used at airports and other facilities with metal detectors where the pacemaker may set these devices off.

 Implantable Cardioverter-Defibrillator Surgery